 I have always been obese when it was not 'fashionable' on good home cooked food, I have lost weight numerous times on my own and had 5 obesity operations, the last one where I nearly died in 2016, but to no avail - I always say 'God wants me to be fat’ I have Stenosis of the spine, Sinusitis, (Dyslexia, Dyscalculi, Dyspraxia, Asperger's, all privately late diagnosed) Fibromyalgia, diagnosed 2015, and hearing loss in the left ear.

 Has it been easy for you to cope with your conditions?
-Has it changed something in your relationship with your family?

 I have always found life hard but now I know the reasons why.
 I have and still am finding it difficult to relate myself to all of the late diagnosis.
 I isolated myself over the past three years and am trying now to come out of my shell again.
 I am estranged from my youngest sister who also has some of the same conditions, (there are 6 diagnosed with Asperger's in my family up to now) I correspond with another but the other two do not bother to get in touch.